brandonlch2904/Credit-Card-Checker/README.md

-Program code with C
+A simple credit card chcker coded with C language.

-Steps:
+How to use the checker:
 i.
 Run the code

 ii.
 When asked for input, type your card number ranging from 13 - 16 digits and it will tell you your card type